Anomaly Scan in Pregnancy

 - Anencephaly, or missing the top of the head

-- Problems in the limbs (for example – too short limbs)
+- Problems in the limbs, for example, limbs that are too short

 Is an Anomaly Scan Accurate?

-A mid-pregnancy ultrasound scan is very important as it will help determine the growth of the child and aid in early detection of abnormalities that the child might be developing.
-The anomaly scans are usually accurate and present a clear picture.
-However, it is not always necessary that scan is 100% accurate and shows correct results at all times.
+A mid-pregnancy ultrasound scan is very important as it can help determine the growth of the foetus and aid in early detection of abnormalities that the foetus might be developing.
+The anomaly scans do give images; however, it is not always necessary that the scans are 100% accurate and show correct results at all times.

-Once again, it is essential to understand that an anomaly scan report is not always 100% accurate and the observations might not always be correct.
+Once again, it is essential to understand that an anomaly scan report is not always 100% accurate, and the observations might not always be correct.
 Also, note that the chances of identifying a severe problem at this stage are rare.
-However, in case a problem is spotted, you will be given advice on how to deal with it and the steps you must take.
-In case any problem is identified, you can expect the following next steps:
+However, in case a problem is spotted, you will be advised how to deal with it.
+The following points should prepare you to deal with such a situation.

-- There might be situations where the sonographer has not been able to see everything since your baby was not in a good position while the scan was being performed.
+- There might be times when the sonographer has not been able to see everything since your baby’s position was such that the ultrasound couldn’t pick up any waves form the images.
 Also, the scan might not be consistent if you are overweight as body fat can interfere with the sonography.
-In such situations, you might have to get the scan redone at the 23rd week
+In such situations, you might have to get the scan redone during the 23rd week of pregnancy.